pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 }
 ```

-If your compontens have the same requirement to the versions they can work with, composer prevents you from installing your components
+If your components have the same requirement to the versions they can work with, composer prevents you from installing your components
 to an unsupported version of Pimcore due to version conflicts to the requirement `pimcore/core-version`.